NWalker4483/TrackAtSea/README.md

 ## Data Assessment

-This arranges the video files according to a rudimentary classification, based on the perceived ease of
+This arranges the video files according to a rudimentary classification, based on the perceived ease of detecting and isolating the target vessel.

 #### Easy